slothelle/cryptozoologist/README.md

 * `Cryptozoologist.lorem(sentence_count)`: returns `sentence_count` number of sentences, separated by punctuation randomly selected from `["!", ".", "?"]`
 * `Cryptozoologist.street_address`: returns a string formatted to US street address standards (house number and street name) using the animal dictionaries (_Note_: ignores animal subdictionary exclusions)
 * `Cryptozoologist.city`: returns a string representing a city that uses the animal dictionaries
-* `Cryptozoologist.name`: returns a string representing a name that uses the `People::FirstName.list` dictionary combined with the `People::LastName.list`
+* `Cryptozoologist.name`: returns a string representing a name.
+Samples come from the `People::FirstName.list` dictionary with the `People::LastName.list` to generate a full name where the last name includes an adjective & animal.

 Each method will respect your configuration settings where applicable.